Avalon East Senior Hockey League

-The Avalon East Senior Hockey League (AESHL) is a senior ice hockey league with teams based in Newfoundland.
-It is one of two senior hockey leagues in Newfoundland; the other being the West Coast Senior Hockey League.
+The Avalon East Senior Hockey League (AESHL) is a senior ice hockey league with teams based in Newfoundland, Canada.
+It is one of two senior hockey leagues in Newfoundland, the other being the West Coast Senior Hockey League.

 History

 The AESHL was founded in 1967 to provide a competitive platform for senior hockey teams in eastern Newfoundland.
 Over the years, the league has seen various teams compete, with some achieving notable success in provincial championships.
 In 2017, the league underwent a rebranding and became known as the East Coast Senior Hockey League (ECSHL).
 However, in 2021, the league reverted to its original name, the Avalon East Senior Hockey League, to honor its longstanding history and the many Hall of Fame players who have participated over its illustrious 54-season history.